Does Drinking Coffee Help With Gout?

 What is also interesting is that participants answered a questionnaire that assessed coffee and tea consumption over the previous month by checking their uric acid levels in the blood and it showed that it decreased with increased coffee intake but not with tea intake.
 “These findings suggest that components of coffee other than caffeine contribute to the observed inverse association between coffee intake and uric acid levels,” the researchers state.
 It’s not clear why coffee lowers gout risk.
 The researchers note that coffee is a major source of a strong antioxidant, phenol chlorogenic acid, that may affect gout risk.One glaring omission from this report is the effect of milk, which is often taken in coffee and the correlation between the uric acid lowering potential in dairy proteins.

 Can coffee cure my gout?

-Caffeine has been shown to elevate blood sugars and make them more difficult to control in diabetics, so please be careful if you are a diabetic.
+Caffeine may elevate blood sugars and make them more difficult to control in diabetics, so please be careful if you are a diabetic.
 It can also cause elevation in blood pressure and heart rate in people with hypertension or heart disease.
 Talk to your doctor before increasing your caffeine consumption particularly if you have other medical problems.

 Choi HK, Curhan G. Coffee, tea, and caffeine consumption and serum uric acid level: the Third National Health and Nutrition Examination Survey.
 Arthritis Rheum (Arthritis Care Res).
 June 2007 (DOI: 10.1002/art.22762).